 Ximene frowned.
 ‘Would I even want to do all of that?’

-‘The Pope will want to eliminate any risk.
-The risk to you is capture, torture, burning at the stake!’
+‘The Pope will want to eliminate any risk that you might.
+Therefore you could face capture, torture, burning at the stake!’

 ‘We have talked often about what the future holds.
 Couldn’t a liaison with a powerful man keep me safe?
 Couldn’t the right man protect me?’